 What kinds of SEND do we provide for?

 - We are a mainstream academy for young children aged 4 - 9.

-- We provide support for all types of SEND and Disabilities, and some of our students have statements.
+- We provide support for all types of SEND and Disabilities, and some of our students have Education Health and Care Plans.

 What is our policy for identifying children with SEND and assessing their needs, and who is the SENCO?